Marzen House Museum

-The Marzen House museum features antique mining equipment, including several large-scale pieces that can be found on the museum grounds, vintage home fixtures and other antiquities from pioneer homes, relics and artifacts dating back to the region’s earliest Native American inhabitants, and a display dedicated to the Immigrant Trail.
+The Marzen House museum features antique mining equipment, including several large-scale pieces that can be found on the museum grounds, vintage home fixtures and other antiquities from pioneer homes, relics and artifacts dating back to the region’s earliest American Indian inhabitants, and a display dedicated to the Immigrant Trail.
 The Museum also features a selection of personal items from the town’s most famous person, former Lovelock resident Edna Purviance.
 This silent-movie actress appeared in many early movies alongside the famed Charlie Chaplin.

 One of the museum’s most interesting displays is a representation of legendary Lovelock Cave.
 Best yet, the Marzen House Museum the starting point and resource for information when traveling the Lovelock Cave Backcountry Byway to the cave itself.
 For more information about current exhibits and planning your visit to the Marzen House Museum, get in touch with the museum directly at (775) 442-0010.

 The Marzen House Lovelock is open from 12:00 PM to 4:00 PM Wednesday through Saturday.
 Closed Sunday through Tuesday.